The length/ size of a Bearded Dragon depends on a few things; the species, the environment and their diet/ health.

 If you don’t know the parents sizes/ lengths then you’ll be less sure of what to expect and unless you know the breeder and they know the exact lineage you won’t be able to estimate.
 But to be honest this isn’t that important as you shouldn’t really care about how big the beardie will get other than to size up their enclosure if you’re a new owner, which is why I list the maximum sizes.

 In case you’re a new Bearded Dragon owner and wondering how big an enclosure you need, just remember the bigger the better.
 The very minimum should be a floor area that is at least 4 times the maximum length of the bearded dragon size.
+Here is a list of best bearded dragons enclosures that are recommended for bearded dragons.

 For example, if Pogona Vitticeps is 2 foot in length then the area of the vivarium will be 8 square feet, typically 4 long by 2 foot deep.
 A 1 foot dragon needs 4 square feet minimum (2×2 foot).